-1. An advanced awareness of their own values and how these impact interpersonal interactions with others, as well as a capacity to re-evaluate these values with reference to the requirements of professional practice.
+1. Formulate an advanced awareness of their own values and how these impact interpersonal interactions with others, as well as a capacity to re-evaluate these values with reference to the requirements of professional practice.

-2. A high level of self-awareness and open transparent practice that is responsive to feedback from clients, peers, supervisors and teaching staff
+2. Incorporate a high level of self-awareness and open transparent practice that is responsive to feedback from clients, peers, supervisors and teaching staff

-3. A high level of effective communication in a range of contexts including presenting information clearly and concisely, providing feedback in a clear, balanced and constructive way, and adapting the means and language of communication to meet the needs of a specific situation.
+3. Develop a high level of effective communication in a range of contexts including presenting information clearly and concisely, providing feedback in a clear, balanced and constructive way, and adapting the means and language of communication to meet the needs of a specific situation.

-4. A critical understanding of the application of the AASW Code of ethics and knowledge of a range of perspectives and theoretical frameworks that influence professional practice
+4. Generate a critical understanding of the application of the AASW Code of ethics and knowledge of a range of perspectives and theoretical frameworks that influence professional practice

-5. The advanced application of knowledge from a range of theoretical frameworks, models and approaches to assessment and intervention with clients, paying particular attention to work with people from culturally and linguistically diverse groups
+5. Apply advanced knowledge from a range of theoretical frameworks, models and approaches to assessment and intervention with clients, paying particular attention to work with people from culturally and linguistically diverse groups

-6. Demonstrate effective collaboration with peers and others in the contexts of team work and delivery of direct social work services to clients
+6. Adapt an effective collaboration with peers and others in the contexts of team work and delivery of direct social work services to clients

 - Brief Intervention Models